Understand legal terms by using our Family Legal Glossary

 Someone who depends on another for support, such as financial support.

-Divorce petition
+Divorce Application

 An application to the Court for the legal ending of a marriage.

-Financial disclosure
+Financial Disclosure

 The process where you provide details of your income, assets and liabilities.

-Prenuptial agreement
+Prenuptial Agreement

 An agreement between two parties before they marry or enter into a civil partnership.
 The contents of the agreement varies due to each couple’s circumstances but usually describes who receives what if the relationship is to break down.

-Postnuptial agreement
+Postnuptial Agreement

 An agreement between two parties after they marry or enter into a civil partnership.
 The contents of the agreement varies due to each couple’s circumstances but usually describes who receives what if the relationship is to break down.